AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-49497-order-is-still-processing-after-shipment-and-partial-refund.md

 ---
 title: 'ACSD-49497: order still processing after shipment and partial refund'
-description: Apply the ACSD-49497 patch to fix the Adobe Commerce issue where an order remains in the processing after shipment and a partial refund are applied.
+description: Apply the ACSD-49497 patch to fix the Adobe Commerce issue where the order status remains as processing after shipment and a partial refund are applied.
 ---
-# ACSD-49497: order status remains 'processing' after shipment and partial refund.
+# ACSD-49497: order still processing after shipment and partial refund

-The ACSD-49497 patch fixes the issue where an order remains in the processing after shipment and a partial refund are applied.
+The ACSD-49497 patch fixes the issue where the order status remains as processing after shipment and a partial refund are applied.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.27 is installed.
 The patch ID is ACSD-49497.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions